-Please remember that this is a work in progress – To date the Years 1776-1783 relating to the entirety of the American War of Revolution and the first six years of the ensuing peace have been completed.
+Please remember that this is a work in progress – To date the Years 1776-1788 relating to the entirety of the American War of Revolution and the first six years of the ensuing peace have been completed.
 Please view the Blog and Contacts page for the latest update on the work.

 This will eventually consist of approximately 500 articles on operations and events for the years 1776-1815.
 Each year will begin with an historical overview of the year, followed by the events in chronological order with lists of participating ships, senior officers and casualty figures where appropriate.